 While at the Desert Research Institute in Reno, I took up small boat sailing in the nearby lakes.
 Sailing challenged my meteorological skill and athletic ability.
 My wife, Valerie, an excellent swimmer, was my crew.

 Below is our sailboat of many years ago.
 The Fireball is 16.5 ft long, 220 pounds.
-With a centerboard and spinnaker, it is a very competitive international class sailboat.
+With a centerboard and spinnaker, it was a very competitive international class sailboat.
 This was a beautiful boat: built in England, stiff, and perfectly balanced.

 Here Valerie and I are preparing for a race.
 We have installed the spinnaker in its tube.
 Valerie is hooking up the jib.
 The Fireball is like a sports car and it will easily beat the larger boat in the background.
 Notice the trapeze handles.

 A prerequisite to winning in tough competition is to not be afraid to go swimming.
 When you pop the chute in a 20-knot wind in a small boat like this you are sailing on the edge.
 If you are not willing and able to sail on the edge you will lose to those who do.
 If you are afraid to go swimming, you will sail too defensively and chances are you will go swimming.
-Valerie was good at high-performance centerboard sailing because she is an excellent swimmer and athlete and she was never afraid even in the wildest conditions.
+Valerie was good at high-performance centerboard sailing because she is an excellent swimmer and athlete and she was never afraid even in the most extreme winds and waves.
 Once I took a macho motorboat guy for a ride on our Fireball in a 20-knot wind.
 Afterward, the motor-boater said it was the first time he had ever been scared on water.

 We entered the US National Championship in Austin, Texas, in 1975.
 The word was only local sailors can win because it takes years to understand the complicated wind on this lake.
 We arrived in Austin a few days before the race series.
 I stopped at the National Weather Service office to discuss the local weather with the lead meteorologist.
 Then we sailed the lake for two days to observe how the wind came over the hills and down to the lake.